ThorbenKuck/NetCom2/README.md

 Also, the tests are not within this package.
 They will be back with the next security upate.

+If you want to migrate to the new Version, check out our [V.2 Migration Guide](https://github.com/ThorbenKuck/NetCom2/wiki/V.2-Migration-Guide)

 ## About this framework

 This framework is designed to function as an over-network-EventBus.
 Whilst beeing lightweight, it still is extremly modular.
 Most bits can be changed in a reactive style.
 Though easy to use, you can accomplish many things using this.